 Additional reading on probiotics and prebiotics:

-The superior health benefits of eating home-made cultured foods and beverages
+The amazing health benefits of fermented & cultured beverages & foods

 Great article.
 I agree, but I wanted to add that although my families diet is good, I always felt that it’s not good enough so I was excited to finally find a Certified Organic Probiotic Superfood that my family can use everyday!
 I am convinced that along with the WPF “diet”, the Certified Organic Probiotic Superfood keeps my family healthy.
 We haven’t had a cold or any other ailment, even with an infant and school age child in the home.
 They even have a GF option.
 I buy it from http://healthquestmd.mionegroup.com/en/category/5